ccSun/hexoBlogOnGitHub/source/_posts/android-activity.md

 	 * **Release system resources**, such as broadcast receivers, handles to sensors (like GPS), or any resources that may affect battery life while your activity is paused and the user does not need them.

 2. **avoid performing CPU-intensive work during onPause()**, such as writing to a database, because **it can slow the visible transition to the next activity** (you should instead **perform heavy-load shutdown operations during onStop()**).
+3. Because this state (Resume & Pause) can transition often, the code in these two methods should be fairly lightweight in order to avoid slow transitions that make the user wait.

 ### 3. Resume Your Activity

 1. you should implement onResume() to initialize components that you release during onPause() and perform any other initializations that must occur each time the activity enters the Resumed state (such as begin animations and initialize components only used while the activity has user focus).
 2. When the activity resumes, you can reacquire the necessary resources and resume actions that were interrupted.
+3. Because this state (Resume & Pause) can transition often, the code in these two methods should be fairly lightweight in order to avoid slow transitions that make the user wait.

 ### 4. Stop Your Activity

+The activity is completely obscured by another activity (the activity is now in the "background").
+However, it is no longer visible to the user and it can be killed by the system when memory is needed elsewhere. the system can drop it from memory either by asking it to finish (calling its finish() method), or simply killing its process.

 1. Once your activity is stopped, **the system might destroy the instance if it needs to recover system memory**.
-In extreme cases, the system might **simply kill your app process without calling the activity's final onDestroy()** callback, so it's important you **use onStop() to release resources that might leak memoy..*
+In extreme cases, the system might **simply kill your app process without calling the activity's final onDestroy()** callback, so it's important you **use onStop() to release resources that might leak memoy..**

 2. **Even if the system destroys your activity while it's stopped, it still retains the state of the View objects** (such as text in an EditText) in a Bundle (a blob of key-value pairs) and restores them if the user navigates back to the same instance of the activity

-3. when stopped, your activity should release any large objects, such as network or database connections.
+3. when stopped, your activity should release any large objects, such as network or database connections. onStart() & onStop() maintains resources that are needed to show the activity to the user.
+For example, you can register a BroadcastReceiver in onStart() to monitor changes that impact your UI, and unregister it in onStop() when the user can no longer see what you are displaying.

 ### 5. Start/Restart Your Activity